Getting Started with Facebook

 - “Liking” the updates of your friends is a easy way to let people know you are there.
 It also you to learn good Facebook etiquette while engaging.

-- Use photos for your initial status updates.
+- Consider using photos from your phone for your initial status updates.
 It’s a good way to get started with events and only requires a few words of text.
 See that you are only sharing your updates with friends.

 - Expand beyond friends by engaging with one or more Facebook groups.
 Search for community groups of interest to you and join or request membership.
 Be a lurker until you have confidence to engage.
 Search for groups associated with your hometown, school alumni, former employers, churches and community groups.